manu-de-verdun/sql-json-generator/README.md

 # sql-json-generator

-Generate SQL command from JSON object
+Generate SQL statements from JSON objects

 Create reusable json objects to quickly build SQL statments

+> This module was created because I wanted to start using javascript and node to develop

 ## Table of Contents